-- The reasonable accommodation frequest is made requested by or on the behalf of one or more individuals with a disability protected under the Fair Housing Laws. - The reasonable accommodation request is necessary to provide one or more individuals with a disability an equal opportunity to use and enjoy a dwelling. - The reasonable accommodation request w Will-ill not impose an undue financial or administrative burden on the City as "undue financial or administrative burden" is defined in Fair Housing Laws and interpretive case law. - The reasonable accommodation request wWill not result in a fundamental alteration in the nature of a City program, as "fundamental alteration" is defined in Fair Housing Laws and interpretive case law; and - The reasonable accommodation request wWill not, under the specific facts of the case, result in a direct threat to the health or safety of other individuals or substantial physical damage to the property of others.
+- Is requested by or on the behalf of one or more individuals with a disability protected under the Fair Housing Laws. - Is necessary to provide one or more individuals with a disability an equal opportunity to use and enjoy a dwelling. - Will not impose an undue financial or administrative burden on the City as "undue financial or administrative burden" is defined in Fair Housing Laws and interpretive case law. - Will not result in a fundamental alteration in the nature of a City program, as "fundamental alteration" is defined in Fair Housing Laws and interpretive case law; and - Will not, under the specific facts of the case, result in a direct threat to the health or safety of other individuals or substantial physical damage to the property of others.

-In considerinmaking determinization for a request for reasonable accommodation, the hearing officer may consider a variety of factors; factors for consideration by the hearing officer are listed (but limited to) in Section 20.52.070 of the Newport Beach Municipal Code.
+In making determinization for a request for reasonable accommodation, the hearing officer may consider a variety of factors; factors for consideration by the hearing officer are listed (but limited to) in Chapter 20.52.070 of the Newport Beach Municipal Code.
 Reasonable accommodation generates practical opportunity and increased feasibility for the creation of accessible housing and the Newport Beach's City process is not considered a constraint to the development of housing for all persons.